LLM/Agent-as-Data-Analyst: A Survey: Challenges and Future Directions

-\hi{Accurate 3D Geometric Grounding.} LLMs lack native metric reasoning and do not handle coordinate frames, units, or precise spatial numerics reliably.
-The scarcity of richly labeled 3D corpora with exact numeric annotations hinders supervised learning for distances, poses, and geometric constraints.
-As a result, systems may give plausible qualitative descriptions but fail on quantitative queries, undermining performance in navigation, manipulation, simulation, and safety-critical use cases.

-To address this,we can use domain adapters that encode coordinate conventions, units, and regression heads for distances/poses, trained with metric supervision from simulation/renderers and differentiable-rendering or physical-constraint losses; evaluate on numerically grounded benchmarks to ensure quantitative fidelity.
+\hi{Accurate 3D Geometric Grounding.} LLMs lack native metric reasoning and struggle with coordinate frames, units, and precise spatial numerics.
+The scarcity of richly labeled 3D datasets limits supervised learning for distances, poses, and geometric constraints, so systems often produce plausible qualitative descriptions but fail on quantitative queries, affecting navigation, manipulation, simulation, and safety-critical tasks.
+This can be addressed using domain adapters that encode coordinate conventions, units, and regression heads for distances/poses, trained with metric supervision from simulators/renderers or differentiable-rendering losses, and evaluated on numerically grounded benchmarks to ensure quantitative fidelity.